 A first prompt should describe one page, well.
 A multi-page site is several times the work, and the builder defaults to a single landing page unless you explicitly ask for more routes.
 Build the main page first, then add pages by chat:How Plan mode helps

-If you’d rather shape the build before spending credits, turn on Plan mode next to the send button.
-Instead of building straight from your prompt, Mythos walks you through a short flow — all free.
-Only the build after approval costs credits.Answer a few questions
+If you’d rather shape the build before writing code, turn on Plan mode next to the send button.
+Instead of building straight from your prompt, Mythos asks focused questions and saves an editable plan draft.
+Each accepted AI turn costs 1 credit after its response is saved; the Build after approval is charged separately.1

 Good to know